 5) Sandbanks Provincial Park

 There are a few key components to a quality beach experience, and the beaches at Sandbanks tick all of the beautiful boxes.
 The sand at Sandbanks is clean, vast, and light, the water is a stunning blue with a gradual drop-off in-depth, plus the facilities are top-notch.
-The water is warm-ish, the sand dunes are beautiful and the waves are decent, and it’s often considered as close as you can get to the Caribbean in the province.
+It may be popular in the summer, but it’s fabulous in the fall, too, with stunning hiking trails and great birding opportunities.
 As far as Ontario beaches go, you can’t ask for much more, especially in the looks department.

 4) Thunder Bay